Plan of San Diego: Raids

 The first raids under the Plan of San Diego were conducted in July 1915, five months after the agreed start date of February 20.
 The first raids targeted Mexican Americans who were prominent in agriculture and local town politics in Texas.
 On July 11, at the Magnolia dance ground in Brownsville, raiders shot and killed Tejano deputy Pablo Falcon, the first victim of the Plan of San Diego.
 One of the raiders was Ignacio Cantu, a Mexican who had been arrested by Falcon a week earlier.

 As raids grew in number, the "high tide" of the Plan of San Diego was August and September 1915.
 The raids during this period were led by cousins Aniceto Pizana and Luis de la Rosa, well-known residents of South Texas.
 The latter, according to Clair Kenamore of the St. Louis Post-Dispatch, was born in Brownsville and was a former deputy sheriff.
-The raids were conducted in the style of guerrilla warfare, with the overall purpose of razing U.S. public and private property.
+The raids were conducted in the style of guerrilla warfare, with the overall purpose of razing US public and private property.

 De la Rosa and Pizana created small bands, somewhat like military companies, constructed of 25 to 100 men.
 The Rio Grande Valley was the focus of the raids where trains were fired upon and telegraph wires and poles were cut down.
 On August 8, nearly 60 raiders struck the Norias Ranch, leaving five men dead when chased by American forces.
-U.S. authorities learned from this raid and from the wounded left behind that support from the Mexican Carranza government supplied the raiders, half of the men being Mexican citizens.
+US authorities learned from this raid and from the wounded left behind that support from the Mexican Carranza government supplied the raiders, half of the men being Mexican citizens.

 Mexican support was crucial in keeping the offensive alive when the plan was enacted.
 Mexico supplied half of the men on guerrilla missions and even used Mexican newspapers as propaganda in the border towns, where they exaggerated the success of Mexicans against white Americans and urged further participation.